-(e) (f) Although all of the District's debt, including the Outstanding Bonds and the Bonds, is payable from an unlimited tax pledge on parity, a pro rata portion of the District's ad valorem tax revenue will be allocated to bonds sold for water, sewer and drainage facilities, including the Bonds (the "Water, Sewer and Drainage Bonds"), and a portion will be allocated to bonds sold for road facilities (the "Road Bonds").
-See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Outstanding Bonds."
+(d) Although all of the District's debt, including the Remaining Outstanding Bonds and the Bonds, is payable from an unlimited tax pledge on parity, a pro rata portion of the District's ad valorem tax revenue will be allocated to bonds sold for water, sewer and drainage facilities (the "Water, Sewer and Drainage Bonds"), and a portion will be allocated to bonds sold for road facilities ("Road Bonds").
+See "-Outstanding Bonds" herein.
 The Road Debt Service Fund is not pledged to the Water, Sewer and Drainage Bonds and the Water, Sewer and Drainage Debt Service Fund is not pledged to the Road Bonds.

-Outstanding Debt
+Outstanding Bonds